 Follow the terms of whatever documentation you put in place.
 For example, related-party loan agreements, mortgages, leases, etc. If the terms are not followed, then the Court is likely to ignore the legal significance of the documentation.

-If possible, have a good reason for the transfer other than asset protection.
-This can be difficult, and in our view, should not be necessary.
+If possible, have a good reason for the transfer other than asset protection, for example, estate planning.
+This can be difficult to prove, and in our view, should not be necessary.
 It should be reasonable for someone to say, “I’m not prepared to risk this asset, and I’m taking precautions to put it out of harm’s way.”
 But the Court in Wallace’s Case thought otherwise.

 To get a clear understanding of your personal exposure, or to better structure your affairs, call us on 1300 654 590.